-We have the primary liability for our portion of Obligations, i.e., those issued on our behalf for which we received the proceeds.
+We have the primary liability for any Obligations issued on our behalf for which we received the proceeds.
 However, we also are jointly and severally liable with the other FHLBanks for the payment of principal and interest on all Obligations.
 If we do not pay the principal or interest in full when due on any Obligation issued on our FHLB's behalf, we are prohibited from paying dividends or redeeming or repurchasing shares of capital stock.
-If another FHLBank were unable to repay its participation in an Obligation for which it is the primary obligor, the Finance Agency could call on each of the other FHLBanks to repay all or part of the Obligation.
+If any FHLBank was financially unable to repay its participation in an Obligation for which it is the primary obligor, the Finance Agency could call on each of the other FHLBanks to repay all or part of the Obligation.
 The Finance Agency has never invoked this authority.